-The Rapanea genus of trees and shrubs, even some climbers, consists of about 100 species.
+The Rapanea genus of trees and shrubs, even some climbers, consists of about 100 species, forming part of the Myrsinaceae family.
 Many occur in tropical regions of the globe.
-They have alternate, simple leaves and small flowers in axillary clusters.
+They have simple leaves spirally arranged around the stems.
+The leaves are dotted with glandular scales, especially when young.
+The small flowers grow in axillary clusters.
 The sepals and petals are often marked with lines and dots.
 The stamens are sessile, without filaments.
-Rapanea forms part of the Myrsinaceae family.
-Only a few species of Rapanea occur in South Africa (Coates Palgrave, 1977).
+The fruits are fleshy drupes.

 If this is not Rapanea melanophloeos, it has to be R. gilliana as these are the only two species found in southern Africa.
 R. gilliana is a shrub or small tree of the Eastern Cape coast, growing on dunes among scrub or on rocky outcrops.